CONNECT WITH ME ON INSTAGRAM

 Your next major consideration when booking accommodation in Lima, should be safety.
 Personally, another gripe I have with both Miraflores and Lince, where a lot of Airbnb’s are located, is the crime.
 Now, the crime in areas more often frequented by tourists, isn’t anywhere near the same level as it is in cities like Bogotá.

 Lima is a safer city.
 You’re far less likely to be a victim of armed robbery in Lima than you are in Bogotá.
 But in Lima you will be more frequently accosted by individuals looking to sell drugs, pimp women, scam you or steal from you.
+And they even sometimes drug tourists in order to rob them.

 The final thing you should consider when booking accommodation in Lima is the hidden costs associated with more touristic areas.
 In places with a more affluent transient population, like tourists, you will pay 30-50% more for everything.

-Now, I don’t mean to say that you’ll only pay more for just your accommodation, no. But instead, you will pay more for your accommodation, food, water, groceries, drinks and everything and anything, you spend money on each day.
+Now, I don’t mean to say that you’ll only pay more for just your accommodation, no. But instead, you will pay more for your accommodation, food, water, groceries, drinks and everything and anything, that you spend money on each day.
 Everything you pay for will be 30-50% more expensive in locations like Miraflores, Barranco and San Isidro.

 Safety Tip: When exploring Lima or going for a night out, leave your passport and bank cards locked away in your accommodation.
 Have a photo of your passport on your phone.
 And use a Wise Digital Debit Card with ‘tap and go’ payments to avoid having your card stolen, scanned or cloned.